ouchitaikoproject/OuchiTaikoProject/README.md

 Connect one leg of each of the 14 buttons to the **common ground rail**.

-You can also daisy-chain the ground wire between all buttons and then to a ground rail.
+You can also daisy-chain the ground wire between several or all of the buttons and *then* to a ground rail.
 Here are a few different example scenarios.

-The first and second photos have all the grounds terminating at JST connectors that plug into a connector on the ground rail:
+The first and second photos have all the grounds terminating at JST connectors that plug into a connector on the ground rail.

 <div align="center">
 <img src="images/Pictures/100000000000080000000600206460C4.jpg" width="350px" style="display: block; margin: 0 auto;">